 Euroseas operates in the dry cargo, drybulk and container shipping markets.
 Euroseas' operations are managed by Eurobulk Ltd., an ISO 9001:2008 certified affiliated ship management company, which is responsible for the day-to-day commercial and technical management and operations of the vessels.
 Euroseas employs its vessels on spot and period charters and through pool arrangements.

-The Company has a fleet of 11 vessels, including 1 Kamsarmax drybulk carrier, 3 Panamax drybulk carriers and 1 Handymax drybulk carrier, 2 Intermediate containerships, 2 Handysize containerships, and 2 Feeder containerships.
-Euroseas 5 drybulk carriers have a total cargo capacity of 351,272 dwt, and its 6 containerships have a cargo capacity of 10,086 teu.
-The Company has also signed contracts for the construction of two Ultramax (63,500 dwt) fuel efficient drybulk carriers and one Kamsarmax (82,000 dwt) fuel efficient drybulk carrier.
-Including the three new-buildings, the total cargo capacity of the Company's drybulk vessels will be 560,272 dwt.
+The Company has a fleet of 11 vessels, including 3 Panamax drybulk carriers, 1 Handymax drybulk carrier and 1 Kamsarmax drybulk carrier, 2 Intermediate containership, 2 Handysize containerships, 2 Feeder containerships.
+Euroseas 5 drybulk carriers have a total cargo capacity of 351,272 dwt, its 6 containerships have a cargo capacity of 10,086 teu.
+The Company has also signed contracts for the construction of one Ultramax (63,500 dwt) fuel efficient drybulk carrier and one Kamsarmax (82,000 dwt) fuel efficient drybulk carrier.
+Including the two new-buildings, the total cargo capacity of the Company's drybulk vessels will be 496,772 dwt.

 About Euromar LLC